-An Athletic Chiropractor That Works for You
+A Sports Medicine Chiropractor That Works for You

-Children and adults alike can benefit from chiropractic care, both to prevent future injuries and heal current or recurring ones.
-Using a sports medicine chiropractor to rehabilitate your body is less invasive than surgical procedures and looks at a holistic approach to restore and care for your whole body.
+Children and adults alike can benefit from chiropractic care, both to prevent future injuries and to heal current or recurring ones.
+Using a sports medicine chiropractor to rehabilitate your body is less invasive than surgical procedures and takes a holistic approach to restore and care for your whole body.
 Foundation Chiropractic offers athletes a way to recover, allowing them to alleviate stress throughout their bodies and, ultimately, optimize their game.
 We specialize in a multitude of treatments to help athletes heal.

 Spine & Back Pain